Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 # How to automate experiments in Qualtrics
 *Jérémie Beucler* *- October, 2021*

 This Github page explains how to partially automate experiments generation on Qualtrics using `Python`.
-However, it does not deal with modifications of the Survey flow, as it is easily editable manually.
+However, it does not deal with modifications of the Survey flow, which is easily editable manually.

 Programming perequisites : loops, read & write in a `.txt` or `.csv` file, regular expressions.
 Note that you may use `R` or a similar programming language instead of `Python` to achieve the same goal.